developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/gettingstarted/index.md

  * **[Internet Protocol (IP)](../output/ip) –** acquired data is sent through a network to a host via specified IP address and port using TCP or UDP.
 This can be useful to scan data to a PC such as in healthcare environments.

 * **Utilities -** optional profile configuration settings:
  * **[Data Capture Plus (DCP)](../input/dcp) –** enables specified areas of the device screen to behave as a virtual scan trigger when tapped, simulating a hardware trigger press.
 It can be configured in full-screen mode or as a floating scan button placed on the right, left, or both sides of the screen.
- * **Enterprise Keyboard Designer –** enables the use of custom Enterprise Keyboard layouts within an associated app without modifying the app.
-Uses a desktop tool, Keyboard Designer, to generate the Enterprise Keyboard layout.`Coming Soon`
+     * **[Enterprise Keyboard Designer](/ekd/latest/guide/about) –** enables the use of custom Enterprise Keyboard layouts within an associated app without modifying the app.
+Uses a desktop tool, Keyboard Designer, to generate the Enterprise Keyboard layout.

 **[DataWedge Settings](../settings) -** provide configurations to general, non-profile related DataWedge options.
 It includes actions such as ignore disabled profiles, disabled app list, import/export profile, and reporting.